"

 M: Mix communication modalities

-E: Engage the patient first
+E: Engage the patient to respect autonomy

 Strategies to try with specific communication disorders